Updated: June 22, 2026

 Photo by Karsten Winegeart on Unsplash

-Of course, high-profile conferences gather the people who shape the industry: label reps, music supervisors, publishing execs, sync agents, and so on.
-But those aren’t the only rooms that matter.
-Career-boosting connections can happen at:
+Even though the high-profile conferences gather people who help shape the industry (label reps, music supervisors, publishing execs, sync agents, etc.), those aren’t the only rooms that matter.
+You can make career-boosting connections at:

 Open mic nights hosted by local creative collectives